 To apply for federal financial aid, you need to complete the Free Application for Federal Student Aid (FAFSA).
 Completing this form doesn’t take a lot of time.
 The information you provide on this form helps determine the type and amount of aid you are eligible to receive.
 Fill out the FAFSA now.

 Your federal loans are like any other type of loan.
 Whether or not you complete your degree, you will need to repay them.
-Your financial services advisor will discuss this process with you once you complete the necessary documents to determine your loan eligibility.
+Your Financial Services Representative will discuss this process with you once you complete the necessary documents to determine your loan eligibility.

 Loan Consolidation is an option to consider when it’s time to repay your loans.
 There are pros and cons – read more on loan consolidation.